 Information we need

 If your son/daughter applies for a loan of more than £4,750 or a bursary and your household income is less than £34,000 per year, you will need to provide your household income details as part of your son/daughter’s application.
-If you send us your household income separately from the online application (i.e. on a paper form), it will delay your son/daughter’s application.
+If you send us your household income separately from the online application (i.e. on a paper form), it may delay your son/daughter’s application.

 Documents to send us